CUCyber/hackpack/firewalls/basics.md

 * Use a default reject policy to avoid admitting unwanted traffic.
 * Open only the required ports to make the services to work.
 * Log any unusual traffic that hits the firewall.

+### Zones

+Zones are distinct and physically or virtually separated portions of the network.
+A class example is the difference between LAN and WAN.
+Generally these are connected to ports on the firewall, but sometimes Virtual LANs or VLANs allow connecting multiple segregated zones to one port via hardware that supports it.

+#### Common Zones

+* DMZ (Demilitarized Zone) - separated zone that has no access to internal network
+* WAN (Wide Area Network) - zone representing your upstream network connection, generally has your internet connection
+* LAN (Local Area Network) - internal network that needs strict separation and access controls

+### Rules

+TODO

+### Routes

+TODO

+## NAT

+TODO